Weekdays 9:30am - 7pm.

 What are some other facial enhancement alternatives?

 Apart from conventional fillers, you should consider alternatives that may work equally well, if not better.
-One is BioRemodelling HA+ Injection, a safe bio-remodelling injectable with one of the highest stabilised hyaluronic acid contents.
+One is SkinHydra Booster, a safe injectable with one of the highest stabilised hyaluronic acid contents.
 When injected, it hydrates the skin from within, and stimulates the skin’s natural synthesis of collagen for plumped skin.
 Dr Puah says, “It is especially effective in treating areas that are prone to ageing and laxity, such as the cheeks, neck, chest and décolletage, which dermal fillers are not able to.
 Patients who have undergone this treatment at my practice have noticed an improvement in skin hydration and radiance.”

 #2 ADR-C Facial Enhancement